armaanpriyadarshan/Training-a-Custom-TensorFlow-2.X-Object-Detector/README.md

 </p>
 If you are unsure if you have a compatible GPU, there are two options.
 The first is to use trial and error.
 By this I mean install the CUDA Runtime mentioned later on and see if your system is compatible.
 The CUDA Installer has a built-in system checker that determines your system compatibility.
 The second option is using Tensorflow CPU(basically just plain tensorflow), however this is significanly slower than TensorFlow-GPU but works just as well.
 I have not tested this, but if you decide to, follow the alternate steps I mention later on for TensorFlow CPU.

+## The Steps
+The first step is to install TensorFlow-GPU.
+There are lots of great videos on YouTube giving more detail on how to do this and I recommend taking a look at mine above for a better visualization of how to do so.
+The requirements for TensorFlow-GPU are Anaconda, CUDA, and cuDNN.
+The last two, CUDA and cuDNN, are needed to utilize the Graphics Memory of the GPU and shift the workload.
+Meanwhile, Anaconda is what we will use to configure a virual environment where we will install the necessary packages.

+First let's install Anaconda by going to the [Download Page](https://www.anaconda.com/products/individual).
+Here, download the 64-bit graphical installer and follows the steps to finish the installation.
+After this is done, you should have installed the Anaconda Navigator, which you should then open.
+Once here, open a command prompt.